PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 - [ ] Create one (1) annotated image dataset with the real-life data ('difficult' object detection task)
 - [ ] Create one (1) annotated image dataset with the synthetic data ('easy' object detection task)
-- [ ] Demonstrate foundational knowledge and understanding of the theories, principles, methods, and techniques related to the subfield of object detection by summarizing, and critically evaluating some of its seminal works.

 __Formative feedback I__